Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-For-Arduino.md

 ### Plug and Play Unboxing Demo

-The Grove Beginner Kit has a plug and play unboxing demo, where you first plug in the power to the board, you get the chance to experience all the sensors in one go!
+The Grove Beginner Kit has a plug and plays unboxing demo, where you first plug in the power to the board, you get the chance to experience all the sensors in one go!
 Use the button and rotary potentiometer to experience each sensor demo!

 ![](http://files.seeedstudio.com/wiki/Grove-Beginner-Kit-For-Arduino/img/Demo.jpg)